DaJoker29/worldbuilding-project-omd/Bong Lua Campaign/Sessions/Session 3 - 08.29.2024.md

 500 Years Ago
 - Three more cherished artifacts of this land.
 - Nobody knows where they are.
-- Bring them to Icarus Peak (Volcano in the middle of the lake)
+- Bring them to Icarus Peak (Volcano in the middle of the lake).
+Place them on the old pedastals.
+The lands and people will flourish.
+He will grant us each a wish.
+- A kind god.